developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 02/README.md

 1. This Representational State can be in any format.
 2. This can be converted to **ANY** format.
-    - For example HTML for browsers
+    - For example HTML for browsers.
 3. Now if you convert this node to REST API point, this will represent RESTful API from data point perspective.

 > REST API not tied to **any specific Data Format** ~ Rajeev